-Copies of any referenced documents or forms are available on the IRB Resources Website.
-When this policy does not address a situation, investigators should review IRB guidance materials or contact the IRB Office at (718) 613-8480 to discuss the specific situation.
+Copies of any referenced documents or forms are available on the Downstate IRB Website.
+When this policy does not address a situation, investigators should review IRB guidance materials or contact the IRB Office at IRB@downstate.edu to seek guidance on the specific situation.

 The use of the word "must" in this policy means something is required under this policy or is a regulatory requirement.
 The use of the words "in general" or "should" in this policy, mean that something is recommended, suggested, or is a best practice, but not always required.
 An investigator may use an alternative approach if the approach satisfies the policy or regulatory requirement.
-The IRB is available to discuss alternative approaches by telephone at (718) 270-8480, or by e-mail at IRB@downstate.edu.
+The IRB is available to discuss alternative approaches by e-mail at IRB@downstate.edu.